Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_tareaperimeter_2.md

 \end{aligned}
 $

-Now, let's find the area of the rectangle.
+Let's find the area of the rectangle.

 $
 \begin{aligned}